- Lending criteria includes education and employment info

 Upstart is a solid choice for a personal loan.
-They partner with state and/or federal regulated banks providing origination and underwriting services.
+They are a lending platform that partners with state and/or federal regulated banks providing origination and underwriting services.
 They use a non-traditional, artificial intelligence based underwriting approach that considers both traditional factors (credit, income, and debt) and non-traditional factors (education and employment history) when making loan decisions.
 This means in theory Upstart may arrive at loan qualification, interest rate, and loan fee decisions different from traditional lenders.

 We believe today, the real value that Upstart offers to its bank partners is an automated online application and origination process versus any material change to the underwriting process.
 This alone has value to a consumer as it may simplify the process.
 We also like different approaches to the market as it brings innovation and new options, so we look forward to seeing how Upstart evolves over time.
 Upstart partners with state and federally regulated financial institutions and has competitive rates and offerings.
 We think they are worth considering when thinking about a personal loan.

-Upstart offers loans from $1,000 and $50,000 with a typical effective APR between 6.46-35.99%.
+Loans through Upstart range from $1,000 and $50,000 with a typical effective APR between 8.69%-35.99%.
 The term for these loans ranges from 3 to 5 years.
 They have origination, late, return check, and paper statement fees.
 The origination fee ranges from 0% to 8% and is a one-time, non-refundable fee that is deducted from loan proceeds once approved for a loan.
 Late fees are the greater of $15 or 5% of the unpaid loan amount and are charged per occurrence for payments made more than 15 days from your due date.
 The return check or ACH return payment fee is $15.

 Individual rates, fees, loan amounts, and loan terms are subject to change and will depend on various individual factors including an applicant’s education history, work experience, credit history, and state residence.
 The numbers provided here are general estimates.
 Always check Upstart's website for the latest rates, terms, and eligibility.

 Loan Eligibility and Requirements